March 31, 2026

 The benefits of customer care software include omnichannel support, smarter workload management, better team collaboration, self-service options for streamlining customer interactions, automation, analytics, and integration capabilities to connect to your CMS or ecommerce platforms.

-1. Omnichannel support
+Benefit 1: Omnichannel support

 Modern customer care software helps businesses handle customer messages on different channels, like: